torpago/mqt-client/docs/AccountAdjustmentResponse.md

 ### NewAccountAdjustmentResponse

-`func NewAccountAdjustmentResponse(accountToken string, amount float32, currencyCode CurrencyCode, description string, reason string, token string, type_ string, ) *AccountAdjustmentResponse`
+`func NewAccountAdjustmentResponse(accountToken string, amount decimal.Decimal, currencyCode CurrencyCode, description string, reason string, token string, type_ string, ) *AccountAdjustmentResponse`

 NewAccountAdjustmentResponse instantiates a new AccountAdjustmentResponse object This constructor will assign default values to properties that have it defined,